eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 - It is recommended to check your system's proxy settings.
 Also, it is recommended not to use any proxy applications or browser plugins (e.g., *SwitchyOmega*) during the setup process.

 ### Building and Deploying

+- When cloning the `TestLab` repo, **DO NOT** clone the repo to the local machine and then copy and paste the repo into your working virtual machine.
+This will cause some permission errors.
+More info on [the official website](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#avoiding-security-risks-with-ansible-cfg-in-the-current-directory).

 - Outputting *Packer* debug information is highly recommended.
 To do so, use the following commands instead of the original build commands.
 More info on the [official website](https://www.packer.io/docs/debugging).